-The Board may wish to consider if the request is consistent and compatible with the surrounding area.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area recognizing existing development trends.

 On April 17, 2023, the Planning and Zoning Board heard the request and unanimously recommended approval.

 Clerk to the Board Instructions: